joelparkerhenderson/github-special-files-and-paths/README.md

 GitHub links to this file, on the page "New Issue" and the page "New Pull Request".

-Default `CONTRIBUTING` files that apply across all repositories can be placed in an organizations's `.github` repository, see <https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file>.
+Default `CONTRIBUTING` files that apply across all repositories can be placed in an organization's `.github` repository, see <https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file>.

 <h2 id="contributors">CONTRIBUTORS</h2>